Sports injury rehab: getting back to the field safely

 - Phase 1: Acute management: Reduce pain and swelling, protect the tissue, and maintain fitness in non-injured areas.
 For a lower limb injury, this might mean swimming or upper body work.

-- Phase 2: Restore range of motion and basic strength: As pain settles, begin targeted exercises to restore flexibility and start loading the injured tissue gently and progressively.
+- Phase 2: Restore range of motion and basic strength: As pain can ease, begin targeted exercises to restore flexibility and start loading the injured tissue gently and progressively.

 - Phase 3: Sport-specific conditioning: Running, jumping, and change of direction movements specific to your sport are reintroduced progressively.
 Load and speed increase week by week.